ned1313/Configuring-Azure-VM-Clusters-Using-Terraform/nginx_example/pre_reqs/README.md

 terraform apply -auto-approve
 ```

-Make note of the outputs, as you will need them to deploy Vault.
+Make note of the outputs, as you will need them to deploy NGINX.